George Caley: Death and legacy

-Later life

-Caley returned to England in 1810, where he was haunted by his memories of the Blue Mountains and his inability to find a crossing route.
-In 1816 was appointed curator of the botanic gardens in St Vincent, West Indies.
-He resigned from this position in December 1822 and was back in England in the following May.
-He died on 23 May 1829.
-He had married in 1816 but his wife predeceased him without children.

-Governor King found Caley 'eccentric and morose', both Banks and King found Caley difficult and at times tactless and unreasonable.
-He was, however, a good worker, a skilful and accurate botanist and he was thoroughly honest.
-He did not publish any works, but his collections did much to spread a knowledge of Australian plants in the early years of the nineteenth century.
+Botanical name

 This botanist is denoted by the author abbreviation Caley when citing a botanical name.
 He is recognised in several place names, including a Reserve name and bushland pavilion name at Ku-ring-gai Wildflower Garden in St Ives, and in the orchid genus Caleana and the species Grevillea caleyi, Viola caleyana, Banksia caleyi, and Eucalyptus caleyi.
 A George Caley Society was formed in Saint Ives (New South Wales) in 2019.